 The EOC’s Human Rights Community Education Program aims to build awareness and understanding about human rights, and skills in exercising those rights in WA across a diverse range of communities.
 EOC can give community information sessions, forums and workshops on request.
 Suitable for secondary school students.

 VFST provides a range of services to people from refugee backgrounds who have survived torture or trauma.
 Publications and resources enhance understanding of the needs of people from refugee backgrounds and encompass health and wellbeing, school and education resources and curriculum material.
-Secondary school and university levels
+Suitable for secondary school and university levels.

 The Impact of Racism upon the Health and Wellbeing of Young Australians 2009 and

 Building Bridges: Creating a Culture of Diversity are available from the Publications section of FYA’s website.
 FYA is aimed at teenagers, school leavers and those just entering the workforce.

 Published in 2010, this module enables students to increase their awareness about experiences of diversity, discrimination, race relations, friendship and respect.
 The teaching and learning activities are applicable for upper primary Civics and Citizenship, and lower secondary Civics and Citizenship, English, Personal Development and Arts.